-Bald faced hornets do not build their nests in the ground like Digger Wasps and Cicada Killer Wasps do.
-Instead, you’ll always find the nests at least 3 feet above the ground in bushes, shrubs, fences, lights, under the eaves of buildings.
-A bald faced hornets nest is grey in color and can be over 2 feet long.
+Bald-faced hornets do not build their nests in the ground like Digger Wasps and Cicada Killer Wasps do.
+Instead, you’ll always find the nests at least 3 feet above the ground in bushes, shrubs, fences, lights, and under the eaves of buildings.
+A bald-faced hornet’s nest is grey in color and can be over 2 feet long.
 For nests located near human activity, extreme caution is needed.
 A hornet colony consists of a queen and many workers, and a single bald-faced hornet’s nest may contain over 400 workers!

 Each winter, only the queens survive in protected places like rock piles, hollow trees, under bark and in the walls and attics of buildings.
 The queen builds a new nest every spring.

 Due to the risk of painful hornet stings and allergic reactions, it’s important to let a pest control professional get rid of your Bald-Faced Hornet nest.
 Suburban Exterminating can help to control and eliminate dangerous Bald-Faced Hornets and their nests through our residential pest control services.

 Suburban Exterminating has been serving Long Island for generations and can help your family too.
 Our Seasonal Pest Protection Plan provides you with many ways to help successfully control Bald-Faced Hornets on your property like customized service appointments, regularly scheduled preventative services, and inspections by our professionally trained and licensed technicians.